Virginia vs. Furman: Odds, spread, over/under - NCAA Tournament First Round

 Virginia vs. Furman Betting Trends

-- Virginia has compiled a 12-18-1 ATS record so far this year.
+- Virginia has covered 12 times in 31 chances against the spread this season.

-- In the Cavaliers' 31 games this season, the combined scoring has gone over the point total 15 times.
+- So far this season, 15 out of the Cavaliers' 31 games have gone over the point total.

+- Furman has covered 18 times in 31 chances against the spread this season.

+- Paladins games have gone over the point total 17 out of 31 times this year.

 Virginia Futures Odds

-- In terms of its odds to win the national championship (+4000), Virginia is 16th-best in the country.
-It is way below that, 28th, according to computer rankings.
+- Virginia is three spots higher based on its national championship odds (25th-best in college basketball) than its computer ranking (28th).

-- The Cavaliers were +4000 to win the national championship at the beginning of the season, and are now the same.
+- The Cavaliers were +4000 to win the national championship at the beginning of the season, and have now fallen to +8000, which is the 63rd-biggest change in the country.

-- Virginia's chances of winning the national championship, based on its odds, are 2.4%.
+- Virginia has a 1.2% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.